makrai/notes/scialom2004-multiling-summ.md

 ### Gigaword

 * Again newswire, the english Gigaword (Napoles+ 2012; Rush+ 2015; Chopra+ 2016)
-* large size and the high diversity in terms of sources.
-Since the samples are not associated with human summaries, prior works on summarization have trained models to generate the headlines of an article, given its incipit, which induces various biases for learning models
+* large size and the high diversity in terms of sources
+* no human summaries, so prior works on summarization have trained models to generate the headlines of an article, given its incipit, which induces various biases for learning models

 ### New York Times Corpus

-* This large corpus for summarization consists of hundreds of thousand of articles from The New York Times (Sandhaus, 2008), spanning over 20 years.
-The
+* This large corpus for summarization consists of hundreds of thousand of articles from The New York Times (Sandhaus, 2008), spanning over 20 years
-* summaries written by library scientists.
-Although (
+* summaries written by library scientists
 * Grusky+ (2018) found indications of bias towards extractive approaches, used by several efforts (Hong and Nenkova, 2014; Durrett+ 2016; Paulus+ 2017)

 ### CNN / Daily Mail

-* One of the most commonly used dataset for summarization (Nallapati+ 2016; See+ 2017; Paulus+ 2017; Dong+ 2019), although
+* One of the most commonly used dataset for summarization (Nallapati+ 2016; See+ 2017; Paulus+ 2017; Dong+ 2019)
-* originally built for Question Answering tasks (Hermann+ 2015a).
-It consists of
+* originally built for Question Answering tasks (Hermann+ 2015a)
 * English articles from the CNN and The Daily Mail associated with bullet point highlights from the article
   * the bullet points are typically concatenated into a single summary